jonahabbott1/CTF/README.md

 DESCRIPTION: Python flask app to test sql injection.
-The flag is hidden behin a login wall
+The flag is hidden behind a login wall

 Requirements: